 First Published – 1991

 Tony Robbins is a leading expert on the psychology of change.
 As a savvy businessman and an efficiency hunter, he penned down his methods, thought process, and a program to help people become masters of themselves.
 This motivational book can be helpful for those who find themselves easily distracted from their goals and need to get themselves back on track.
 Self-control leads to better management of emotions, body, finances, and relationships.
 This program also seeks to help you discover your life’s purpose and empower you to change forward as captain and leader of your own destiny.

 First Published – 1988

 The book has been popular in waves ever since its first release in 1988.
 We follow Santiago as he treks across the earth in the novel, searching for his destiny.
-Along the way, we see him go through challenges, fall in love, discover the true treasure and find himself.
-As you read along and root for young Santiago, this book helps you find your own treasure too.
+Along the way, we see him go through challenges, fall in love, discover his true treasure and find himself.
+As you read along and root for young Santiago, this book also helps you find your own treasure.
 The Alchemist has been described as being closer to a self-help book than literature, but many consider it to be both.
-If the tips, techniques, and guides of regular self-help books aren’t working for you, then try this motivational book out.
+If the tips, techniques, and guides of regular self-help books aren’t working, try this motivational book out.
 The story will charm and soothe you as you fall deeper into its world.